ChrisERo/vocab-forager/docs/user-manual.md

 extension's popup.
 From here, you can create, edit, or delete your dictionaries, as described above, but you can also perform other tasks, as described below.

-### Revisiting Previous Sites.
+### Revisiting Previous Sites

-The "See Highlighted Sites" takes the user to a page where they can see all websites with text highlighted through VocabForager.
-One could either search by website (e.g. google.com, en.wikipedia.org, etc.) or by a user-defined label given to one or several different webpages.
+The "See Highlighted Sites" takes the user to a page where all websites with text highlighted through VocabForager are visible.
+One could either search by domain (e.g. google.com, en.wikipedia.org, etc.) or by a user-defined label given to one or several different webpages.

 ![See Highlighted Sites page](./assets/site-data-main.png "Site Data Main Page")

-All webpages with highlights are associated with a "domain", which is the in actuality the domain plus internet protocol used to access the page (e.g. https://google.com or https://www.duolingo.com), **Labels**, on the other hand are defined by the user in a page's site data page (described later).
+All webpages with highlights are associated with a "domain", which is in actuality the domain plus internet protocol used to access the page (e.g. https://google.com or https://www.duolingo.com).
+**Labels**, on the other hand, are a string of text defined by the user in a page's site data page (described later).

 Each search mode has its own separate search bar.
 Clicking it will yield a list of possible values (that have matching entries).
 Note that only one of these two search criteria